MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-customer-app.md

 If you don't have an Azure AD app, create one using the instructions in [Register an Azure AD application to use with Power BI](register-app.md).

-To configure your Azure AD app, follow the instructions in [Configure your Azure AD app](embed-sample-for-your-organization.md#configure-your-azure-ad-app).
+To configure your Azure AD app, follow the instructions in [Register an Azure AD application](embed-sample-for-customers.md#step-2---register-an-azure-ad-application).

+## Step 2 - Enable service principal access

+After

-## Step 2 - Get the embedding parameter values
+## Step 3 - Get the embedding parameter values

 To embed your report, you'll need the following values: